How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 A dry rub adds flavor to the meat but will not aid in tenderization.
 It’s best to use a dry rub on more tender cuts and fattier, well-marbled cuts.

-A wet marinade gives you the ability to add flavor and acid that helps tenderize tougher cuts of steak.
+A wet marinade allows you to add flavor and acid that helps tenderize tougher cuts of steak.
 A marinade works great on steaks that are leaner and tougher.

 Simple Seasoning For Steak